Dunya Maumoon: Minister for Foreign Affairs (Nov 2013 – July 2016)

+State Minister for Health

+Maumoon later rejoined the government as the Minister of State for Health.
+Her rejoining her uncle Abdulla Yameen's government was denounced by her father, Maumoon Abdul Gayoom.
+Maumoon later resigned in 2018 amid the political crisis.

+During the 2024 Maldivian parliamentary election, Maumoon ran for the South Hulhumalé constituency.

 Education

 She obtained a B.A.(Honors) degree in Social Anthropology at the University of Cambridge in England in 1992.
 She went on to complete a MPhil Degree at the London School of Economic & Political Science (LSE) in 1996, where the focus of her research was “Gender Activism & the Islamic Revival”.